Las Vegas Transportation Guide: Monorail, Free Trams, and the Downtown Loop

 • replace rideshares entirely

-They reduce friction in specific scenarios.
-They do not solve transportation globally.
+They reduce friction in specific situations.
+They are not designed to function as a complete system.

-Planning with that reality in mind avoids disappointment.
+Planning with that reality in mind avoids most disappointment.

-A Smarter Way to Think About Vegas Transportation
+A Smarter Way to Think About Getting Around

 Instead of asking: